susumu-kushi/civil-society-control-engineering/README.md

 Civil society exists to protect human dignity, independence, equality, and liberty.

-AI exists not to replace civil society, but to support and strengthen it.
+AI exists not to replace civil society,

+but to support and strengthen it.

+---

-## Intellectual Structure
+# Intellectual Structure

 Numa Theory

 ↓

-The Civil Code is the code of civil society
+The Civil Code is the Code of Civil Society

 ↓

-Human beings are subjects of rights and obligations
+Human Beings are Subjects of Rights and Duties

 ↓

-Human beings are not objects
+Human Beings Are Not Objects

 ↓